-- Staff will follow these isolation procedures: - Office staff will come to get the child and will bring them to the isolation location: - Isolation location: Main office, side door office - The classroom staff will inform the office staff of symptoms exhibited. - Office staff will contact parents to come to school to pick up the child. - The office staff will supervise the child until the parent arrives. - Parents will be provided the Parent Procedure for Symptoms at School handout. - Once a parent has left with the ill child, the isolation room is cleaned and sanitized by office staff. - Materials, toys, and furniture touched by the child who is sent home will be thoroughly cleaned and disinfected.
+- Staff will follow these isolation procedures: - Office staff will come to get the child and will bring them to the isolation location: - Isolation location: Main office, side door office - The classroom staff will inform the office staff of symptoms exhibited. - Office staff will contact parents to come to school to pick up the child. - The office staff will supervise the child until the parent arrives. - Parents will be provided the "At-a-Glance COVID-19 Handout." - Once a parent has left with the ill child, the isolation room is cleaned and sanitized by office staff. - Materials, toys, and furniture touched by the child who is sent home will be thoroughly cleaned and disinfected.

-- Families are encouraged to coordinate decision-making around the child's care with the family health care provider if there are specific health concerns, chronic disease, or complex social or emotional dynamics in the home. - In the case of a child who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19, the child is assumed to have COVID-19, and cannot return to the community until the individual has met the criteria for return under the section: Children or Staff with Positive Case of COVID-19. - A child who has exhibited symptoms that could be COVID-19 can return to school if the parent has obtained a medical professional's note clearing the individual for return based on a negative COVID-19 test and an alternative diagnosis, from which the child has recovered.
+- Families are encouraged to coordinate decision-making around the child's care with the family health care provider if there are specific health concerns, chronic disease, or complex social or emotional dynamics in the home. - In the case of a child who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19, the child is assumed to have COVID-19, and cannot return to the community until the individual has met the criteria for return under the section: Positive Case of COVID-19 in the Community - Children or Staff